Nexstar Media Group (NASDAQ:NXST) Price Target Raised to $252.00

-Nexstar Media Group (NASDAQ:NXST – Get Free Report) had its target price boosted by research analysts at Citigroup from $204.00 to $252.00 in a research note issued to investors on Monday,Benzinga reports.
-The brokerage presently has a “neutral” rating on the stock.
-Citigroup’s price target suggests a potential upside of 1.61% from the stock’s previous close.
+Nexstar Media Group (NASDAQ:NXST – Free Report) had its price target increased by Citigroup from $204.00 to $252.00 in a report published on Monday morning,Benzinga reports.
+The brokerage currently has a neutral rating on the stock.

-NXST has been the subject of a number of other research reports.
-Guggenheim lifted their price objective on Nexstar Media Group from $250.00 to $290.00 and gave the company a “buy” rating in a research note on Friday.
-Deutsche Bank Aktiengesellschaft lifted their price target on Nexstar Media Group from $225.00 to $250.00 and gave the company a “buy” rating in a research report on Tuesday, February 10th.
-Benchmark raised their price objective on shares of Nexstar Media Group from $250.00 to $300.00 and gave the stock a “buy” rating in a research note on Friday.
-Wells Fargo & Company lifted their target price on shares of Nexstar Media Group from $250.00 to $290.00 and gave the company an “overweight” rating in a report on Friday.
-Finally, Weiss Ratings reissued a “hold (c+)” rating on shares of Nexstar Media Group in a report on Monday, December 29th.
+Several other research analysts have also weighed in on the stock.
+Guggenheim increased their price objective on shares of Nexstar Media Group from $250.00 to $290.00 and gave the stock a “buy” rating in a report on Friday, February 27th.
+Benchmark upped their price target on shares of Nexstar Media Group from $250.00 to $300.00 and gave the stock a “buy” rating in a research report on Friday, February 27th.
+Weiss Ratings reaffirmed a “hold (c+)” rating on shares of Nexstar Media Group in a research note on Monday, December 29th.
+Wells Fargo & Company boosted their price objective on shares of Nexstar Media Group from $250.00 to $290.00 and gave the company an “overweight” rating in a research note on Friday, February 27th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on Nexstar Media Group from $225.00 to $250.00 and gave the stock a “buy” rating in a report on Tuesday, February 10th.
 Six equities research analysts have rated the stock with a Buy rating and three have given a Hold rating to the company.
-Based on data from MarketBeat.com, Nexstar Media Group has a consensus rating of “Moderate Buy” and an average target price of $258.14.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $267.43.

-Hedge funds have recently modified their holdings of the stock.
-Dorsal Capital Management LP acquired a new stake in Nexstar Media Group in the 3rd quarter worth about $74,152,000.
-QVT Financial LP boosted its stake in shares of Nexstar Media Group by 200.0% in the fourth quarter.
-QVT Financial LP now owns 155,281 shares of the company’s stock worth $31,530,000 after acquiring an additional 310,562 shares during the last quarter.
-AQR Capital Management LLC increased its position in shares of Nexstar Media Group by 118.1% during the second quarter.
-AQR Capital Management LLC now owns 543,612 shares of the company’s stock worth $93,795,000 after purchasing an additional 294,308 shares in the last quarter.
-Norges Bank acquired a new position in Nexstar Media Group in the 2nd quarter valued at $46,461,000.
-Finally, JPMorgan Chase & Co. raised its stake in Nexstar Media Group by 157.2% in the 3rd quarter.
-JPMorgan Chase & Co. now owns 374,027 shares of the company’s stock valued at $73,960,000 after purchasing an additional 228,603 shares during the last quarter.
-Institutional investors and hedge funds own 95.30% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of NXST.
+Caitong International Asset Management Co.
+Ltd purchased a new stake in shares of Nexstar Media Group during the 4th quarter valued at about $167,000.
+Cross Staff Investments Inc acquired a new stake in Nexstar Media Group in the fourth quarter valued at approximately $203,000.
+Compound Planning Inc. purchased a new stake in shares of Nexstar Media Group during the fourth quarter valued at approximately $252,000.
+Corient Private Wealth LLC raised its stake in shares of Nexstar Media Group by 1,595.7% during the fourth quarter.
+Corient Private Wealth LLC now owns 114,813 shares of the company’s stock valued at $23,313,000 after purchasing an additional 108,042 shares during the period.
+Finally, Vident Advisory LLC lifted its position in shares of Nexstar Media Group by 27.8% during the fourth quarter.
+Vident Advisory LLC now owns 12,529 shares of the company’s stock worth $2,544,000 after purchasing an additional 2,729 shares in the last quarter.
+Hedge funds and other institutional investors own 95.30% of the company’s stock.

 Nexstar Media Group, Inc is a diversified American media company engaged primarily in the ownership, operation and strategic affiliation of local television stations, digital platforms and cable networks.
 The company provides a range of broadcast content, including local news, sports coverage, entertainment programming and syndicated shows, reaching audiences in more than 100 television markets across the United States.